You are advised to read this policy carefully before using our website.

 This Policy explains when and why We collect personal information about individuals who visit our website, how We use it, the conditions under which We may disclose it to others and how We keep it secure.
 It applies to information We collect about visitors to our websites, surveys and job applications.We may change this Policy from time to time so please check occasionally to ensure that you are happy with any changes.
 By using our website, you are agreeing to be bound by this Policy and our Terms and Conditions.
 If you do not accept this Policy, you should stop using our website immediately.

-Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to the Data Protection Officer, Mayden, 1 Widcombe Crescent, Bath, BA2 6AH.
+Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by contacting our Data Protection Officer at: Mayden, The Old Dairy, Melcombe Road, Bath, BA2 3LR.

 Who are we?

 Mayden provides end-to-end managed web applications and bespoke system development to the healthcare sector.
 We specialise in innovative, flexible and cloud-based software solutions.
 The registered address is 1 Widcombe Crescent, Bath, BA2 6AH.
 Registered in England with company number 4005808.

 We are registered with the Information Commissioner’s Office as a data controller (which means we make decisions about what personal data we collect from you, and how we use it) under registration number Z5351045.

 Information you provide to us

 Reasons for collecting your personal information

 There are a number of ways in which you may provide Mayden with personal information.
 We must have a lawful basis (which means we must have a legal reason) for collecting and using your personal data.
 There are six legal justifications which organisations can rely on under UK and European Law.
 The most relevant of these to Us are where we use your personal data to: